examind-ai/lexical-sentence-node/README.md

 # React Lexical Sentence

 Lexical doesn't come with the concept of sentences.
-For essay progress tracking, granularity at the sentence level is desired.
-This test repo creates a custom SentenceNode to track sentence changes.
-Many problems were encountered (see `Problems` below), so we may need to rethink the approach.
+For essay progress tracking, granularity at the sentence level is desired, so this repo creates a custom SentenceNode to track sentence changes.

 ## Setup